sjoerdvandommelen/id5415/collections/_id5415/1-3-labxp.md

 Reaching the home page of Grafana, you can see a directory with your username containing a dashboard with the name of your Thing.
 Click on the dashboard to open it.

-TODO Grafana create folder with editor rights when create user TODO create dashboard when creating a thing
+TODO Grafana create a folder with editor rights when creating a user TODO create dashboard when creating a thing

 ## Task 4.1: Explore Data

 **Report** On GitHub, in the doc folder, create a file prototype_dashboard.md.
 Describe your prototype dashboard with text and screenshots.
-What can we see and what these metrics means?
+What can we see and what do these metrics mean?